Last Updated on

-One of the things to do with your tax return it to put it towards your retirement.
+Another thing to do with your tax refund is to put it towards your retirement.
 As the generation of baby boomers enters retirement, the payroll taxes that they’ve contributed to the system throughout their careers will turn to withdrawals in the form of retirement benefits.

 The amount of money that has been set aside is not enough to cover the long-term expenses of baby boomers that will occur.
 As a result, it is estimated that social security will run out of money by 2034.

 That’s just in time for people around my age to get ZERO when we decide to retire.
 Therefore, it is imperative that you save for your own retirement and not expect to rely on the government.

 If you’re a millennial like me, you might be putting retirement on the back burner because it seems so far away from now.
 But you should start saving for retirement as early as possible to take advantage of time and compound interest.

 The sooner you begin saving, the more time your money has to grow and compound.
 Compounding is a powerful wealth-building tool because your interest gains interest.